aspose-pdf/Aspose.PDF-Documentation/python-net/advanced-operations/working-with-documents/formatting-pdf-document/_index.md

 ### Setting Print Dialog Preset Properties

-Aspoose.PDF allows setting the Print Dialog Preset properties of a PDF document.
+Aspoose.PDF allows setting the [DUPLEX_FLIP_LONG_EDGE](https://reference.aspose.com/pdf/python-net/aspose.pdf/printduplex/#members) members of a PDF document.
 It allows you to change the DuplexMode property for a PDF document which is set to simplex by default.
 This can be achieved using two different methodologies as shown below.

 ```python